sfigg/commercialization-public/test/hlk/testref/hardware-security-testability-specification.md

 **Mandatory:  **The platform is required to implement a hardware interface and share documentation and tools as specified in this topic.

+>[!NOTE]
-**Note**  The reader is expected to know the fundamentals of UEFI and have a basic understanding of Secure Boot (Chapter 27 of the UEFI specification).
+>  The reader is expected to know the fundamentals of UEFI and have a basic understanding of Secure Boot (Chapter 27 of the UEFI specification).